hlef/juliet/docs/basics-howto.md

 `juliet init` can initialize this file structure for you in the current directory.

-Please, note that Juliet won't install a theme in `themes/`.
-You'll have to pick one somewhere and install it, or design it by yourself (more informations available in `docs/themes-howto.md`).
+By default juliet install a very rough theme skeleton to `themes/`.
+It works, but it is probably not what you will want to use for your blog.

-We also provide a list of recommended themes in `docs/recommended-themes.md`.
+We recommend you to either pick and install one of our recommended themes (see `docs/recommended-themes.md`), or be creative and design your own one!
+You will find more information about theme design in `docs/themes-howto.md`.

 ### :wrench: Build configuration, *config.yml*